 It is up to you.
 And it is not easy.

 In my case, it took me roughly two months to put things behind me and start feeling great again.
 Purposely – I spent those two months doing a lot of self-reflecting and a LOT of reading.
-Sites like Return of Kings, Bold & Determined, Good Looking Loser, Danger & Play, and other motivational manosphere blogs all helped me out big time.
+Sites like Return of Kings, Bold & Determined, Good Looking Loser, and other motivational manosphere blogs all helped me out big time.
 I focused on my weakness and internalized ways to improve myself going forward.
 I yearned to make my biggest shortcomings some of my strongest traits.
 That meant both intellectually and socially.

 I focused on what mattered to me in life.
 I kept myself busy.
 I surrounded myself with those friends who have always been there for me.
 I broke through my comfort zone.
 THESE STEPS ARE VITAL.